ptrefall/fluid-hierarchical-task-network/README.md

 ## Features
 * Comes with a Domain Builder to simplify the design of code-oriented HTN domains.
-* Fluid HTN is a total-order forward decomposition planner, as described by Troy Humphrey in his [GameAIPro article](http://www.gameaipro.com/GameAIPro/GameAIPro_Chapter12_Exploring_HTN_Planners_through_Example.pdf).
+* Fluid HTN is a total-order forward decomposition planner, as described by Troy Humphreys in his [GameAIPro article](http://www.gameaipro.com/GameAIPro/GameAIPro_Chapter12_Exploring_HTN_Planners_through_Example.pdf).
 * Partial planning
 * Domain splicing
 * Easy to extend with new features, as demonstrated in the [extension library](https://github.com/ptrefall/fluid-hierarchial-task-network-ext).